pway123/common-logger-utils/README.md

 - logLevel eg. INFO, WARN
 - (*) logType eg. TRANS, AUDIT
 - (*) trxType = "Service:Function name" where logger being executed
-- trxResult (SUCCESS/FAILURE) depends on which logger function being called
+- trxResult (SUCCESS/FAILURE/custom state) depends on which logger method used
 - (*) sessionId
 - (*) trxId = UUID
 - (*) transaction_duration = the total processing time (current time - start time).
 Will returned as 0 when start time is not provided.